gerald-x/portfolio/README.md

-# Frontend design Portfolio Practice
+# Frontend of a Portfolio
 Practicing frontend by designing a graphics designer portfolio